aleclarson/glob-regex/README.md

 - `*` and `**` are replaced
 - Always start with `^` and end with `$`
 - All `RegExp` syntax is valid
+- Path separators are auto-escaped by `new RegExp`

 ```js
 const globRegex = require('glob-regex')